zuozhenggh/learning-library/security-library/database/data-safe/generate-alerts/generate-alerts.md

 5. Click the **click here** link to view the report.

-## Task 7: Generate and download an alerts report in PDF format
+## Task 7: Generate and download a custom alerts report as a PDF

 1. On the custom report page, click **Generate PDF/XLS Report**.